-I travel all over the United States for Adams+Fairway, the largest privately held outdoor advertising company in the U.S. where I lead our college and university group.
-Everywhere I go, I take my sneakers and get a morning run.
+I work for the Catawba Riverkeeper Foundation as the Executive Director; a dream job for an outdoor enthusiast.
 I’ve completed 3 half marathons and one marathon.
 Running for me is a path to zen and zen is my path to a uncluttered relationship with God.

 I’m a Christ follower, a husband, a father, a brother, a son, and a lover of life.
 I live in Wilmington, OH with my wife and two boys.
-I cart kids and coach kids in sports as a ‘second job’ and spend as much time at Dale Hollow Lake as possible.
+I cart kids and coach kids in sports as a ‘second job.’
 To relax and unwind I read, play guitar, sing, listen to music and occasionally write for this blog.
 I started this group’s interest in Zen and mindfulness and try to push the boundaries every now and then.

 I am an optometrist by trade and practice in two offices in Southeast Ohio.
 I’m a washed up former college basketball and baseball player who hates running but sees it as a necessary evil and required compliment to some strength training.